rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 By completing this exercise, you should be able to demonstrate:

 The application starts without errors and shows structured log output.
-The home endpoint returns JSON with application information while the stores endpoint returns store data but may occasionally return 503 errors as designed.
-The health endpoint always returns 200 status with health information, while the ready endpoint returns 200 status approximately 95% of the time.
+The home endpoint returns JSON with application information while the stores endpoint returns store data.
+The health endpoint always returns 200 status with health information, while the ready endpoint also returns 200 status, indicating readiness through the JSON body.
 The metrics endpoint returns Prometheus-formatted metrics data, browser access works through GitHub Codespaces port forwarding, and load testing generates visible changes in metrics output.

 ### Verification Questions

-Test your understanding by answering these questions:

-1. **What happens** if you change the LOG_LEVEL environment variable to DEBUG?
+1. What happens if you change the `LOG_LEVEL` environment variable to DEBUG?
-2. **Why does** the readiness endpoint sometimes return 503?
+2. What specific role does the readiness endpoint play compared to the liveness endpoint in Kubernetes?
-3. **What metrics** would help you detect if the application is getting overloaded?
+3. What metrics would help you detect if the application is getting overloaded?
-4. **How would** you modify the application to run on port 8081 instead?
+4. How would you modify the application to run on port 8081 instead?

 ---